 - Just as we’re seeing with “ride-sharing” services (like Lyft), and as many are predicting with self-driving cars, not-owning your transportation vehicle/vessel is more economical.
 Owning your own vessel means your paying for it even when you’re not using it (often >95% of the time).
 Likewise, you don’t have to find — and pay for — a place for it while it sits idle while you’re at work.

-As mentioned above, there will be a variety of styles of posd.
-For a particular size pods (who knows whether there will be three, or just one), the commuter pod might have mostly chairs and can seat more people (who share a similar route and can share a pod for lower cost of the trip).
-A long-distance, daytime pods might be have lounger and table, and a long-distance, overnight pod might have a large comfortable bed (larger than might be found in a convertible, multi-purpose long-distance pod).
+As mentioned above, there will be a variety of styles of pods.
+There might also be several pod sizes (who knows whether there will be three, or just one).
+A commuter pod might have mostly chairs and can seat more people (who share a similar route and can share a pod for lower cost of the trip).
+A long-distance, daytime pod might be have lounger and table, and a long-distance, overnight pod might have a large comfortable bed (larger than might be found in a convertible, multi-purpose long-distance pod).

 This category refers to both regional “long-distance” (e.g., getting from Pleasanton to San Francisco; about 30 miles) to inter-regional long-distance (e.g., San Franscisco to Los Angeles; about 300 miles).